UPDATE: Centra says 12 LGH patients have COVID-19; number of confirmed cases in Va. rises to 3,333

 Centra: 12 patients at Lynchburg General have tested positive for COVID-19

-Centra said Tuesday it received 15 positive COVID-19 tests for patients across its entire service area over the weekend.
+Centra said Tuesday it received 15 positive COVID-19 tests over the weekend for patients across its entire service area.
+The health system's service area covers approximately 8,000 square miles and includes Lynchburg, Bedford and Farmville.

-Lynchburg General Hospital has 12 patients who have tested positive for the virus.
-Their conditions range from stable to critical, and the patients' ages vary.
+Lynchburg General Hospital has 12 inpatients who have tested positive for COVID-19 Their conditions range from stable to critical, and the patients' ages vary.

 Centra said it has had no deaths from COVID-19.